2020C4QPE LEGISLATIVE AGENDA

-Members of the C4QPE board met with Senator Passidomo, Representative Donalds and Representative Rommel in mid-January to discuss the goals listed below.
+Members of the C4QPE board met with Senator Passidomo, Representative Donalds and Representative Rommelto discuss the goals listed below.
 These will be our focus for the coming year.

 Public School Funding

-- Increase the Base Student Allocation and State Categorical Programs by at least 5% in 2019 and by at least 3% annually until Florida achieves a ranking of at least #20 nationwide in PreK-12 educational funding.
+- Increase the Base Student Allocation and State Categorical Programs by at least 5% annually so that Florida achieves a ranking of at least #20 nationwide in PreK-12 educational funding by 2025.

 - Prohibit any new unfunded mandates for public schools.

-- Eliminate the reduction of corporate state revenues at the expense of public schools.
+- Eliminate the transfer of corporate tax revenues to private schools at the expense of public schools.

-- Increase the Base Student Allotment (BSA) until Florida ranks at least #20 in national average teacher salary by 2025.
+- Increase the Base Student Allocation (BSA) until Florida ranks at least #20 in national average teacher and educational support personnel salaries by 2025.

 - Return to Professional Services Contracts to provide employee security.

-- Focus approval of charter applications to a specific academic or space need not met by the local school district.
+- Limit approval of new charter applications to those that address specific academic or space needs not met by the local school district.

-- Require that a charter school, if closed, return any and all public funds and materials purchased with public funds.
+- Require that a charter school, if closed, return all remaining public funds, and materials and capital investments purchased with taxpayer funds.

 - Allow county public school boards, on a district-wide basis, to waive the same laws, regulations and rules that charter schools can waive.